8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/styles/content.md

 When you refresh the browser, you should see a neutral gray background.

 There are lots of ways to apply colors.
 This is called hexadecimal; I know.
 It starts with a hash (#) symbol and is three or six characters long (hex, meaning six).
-Each character can be any number from zero to nine or any letter from "a" to "f"; 16 "numbers," so to speak; zero is the darkest and "f" is the lightest.
+Each character can be any number from zero to nine or any letter from "a" to "f"; 16 "numbers," so to speak; zero is the darkest, and "f" is the lightest.
 This means you can generate about 16 million colors.

 Moving on!

-Let's apply a different color to the `body` element:
+Let's apply a different color to (create an exception for) the `body` element:

 <pre class="shiki focus" style="background-color: #22272e"><code><span class="line focus"><span style="color: #768390">&lt;!-- About /my-site/about/index.html --&gt;</span></span>
 <span class="line focus"><span style="color: #ADBAC7">    &lt;</span><span style="color: #8DDB8C">style</span><span style="color: #ADBAC7">&gt;</span></span>